 To many extents, I am a digital nomad.
 For a larger part of the last 10 years, I have spent more than 200 nights per year from home.
 And although most of my nights are spent in Amsterdam (and to a lesser extent Prague, London and Paris).
-Recently, I have come to appreciate time away from my office at my clients to be able to have full, productive days.
-I did so recently when I spent several days in London and even more
+Recently, I have come to appreciate time away from my office at my clients to be able to have full, productive days (also, read my post on my favorite places to get work done).
+I did so recently when I spent several days in London and even more recently, when spending time in Stockholm.
+So, I decided to explore if working less from Amsterdam and more from other cities would make sense for me.
+So, here’s my post on my digital nomad planning and preparation.

 Table of Contents